Buddy Williams (country musician): Early life and background

+His niece was Lenore Miller who recorded some songs with him for the Regal Zonophone Records label.

 Career

 Buddy Williams made his first recordings in 1938, a Private Process disk.
 The two songs recorded at this session were "Where The Jacarandas Bloom" and "They Call Me The Clarence River Yodeller".
 The latter song was re-worked, called "They Call Me The Ramblin' Yodeller" and recorded during his first EMI session on 7 September 1939.
 These two long-lost recordings were later released on a Kingfisher Records collection in the early 1990s as part of an early Buddy Williams catalogue re-release, which is no longer available.

 Williams first sang professionally in 1936 at the Grafton Jacaranda Festival in northern NSW.
 He also did a guest spot on Grafton's radio station 2GF at the time.
 He left the town of Grafton and busked his way down the NSW coast before approaching EMI records in Sydney where he gained an audition.

 The Page family from Newcastle, who had befriended the young Williams, bought him a black Gibson L-00 acoustic guitar which he used on all his recordings during the 1940s.
 This guitar was accidentally destroyed while on tour in the late 1940s.
 Williams later recalled that he had spent his entire life trying to find a replacement guitar that had the same sound quality of his old Gibson, but he never found one.
 Some of the guitars Williams used during his career included Gibson Hummingbird, Gibson Country and Western, Gibson J-200, and Martin D 28.

 On 7 September 1939, he recorded six songs for the Regal Zonophone label.
 In September 1939, Australia entered WWII and Williams enlisted in the army.
 During the war years, many of Williams's recording sessions were done while on leave from active service.
 In the final days of WWII he was seriously wounded during the battle of Balikpapan and was not expected to live.
 He was recommended for the Military Medal and carried the mass of scars from his injuries for the rest of his life.